-There’s something here for history and culture buffs too, as Sognefjord region boasts a number of impressive wooden stave churches, each dating back to the 12th century.
+There’s something here for history and culture buffs too, as the Sognefjord region boasts a number of impressive wooden stave churches, each dating back to the 12th century.

 What to See and Do Near Sognefjord Norway

-A scenic ride on the Flåm railway should be top of every traveller’s list when visiting the Sognefjord.
+A scenic ride on the Flåm railway should be top of every traveler’s list when visiting the Sognefjord.
 This hour-long rail journey carries you up from the town of Flåm up to the mountain heights of Myrdal Station – and has been named as “one of the best train journeys in the world” by Lonely Planet.

 Situated in green and pleasant surroundings, the town of Lærdal is also a wonderful place to spend a few days in Norway.
-This farming and fishing community boasts an old town with houses dating back to the 16th and 17th century.
+This farming and fishing community boasts an old town with houses dating back to the 16th and 17th centuries.

 The Best Hotel In Sognefjord Norway

 The Kviknes Hotel occupies a stunning location by the waters of the Sognefjord, and has been welcoming guests for more than 135 years making it one of the best hotels in Sognefjord.
 This hotel was built in the Swiss style, which fits perfectly with its beautiful and mountainous surroundings.
-Rooms that are stylish and comfortable, and there are a range of hikes and cycle routes to explore in the local area.
+Rooms are stylish and comfortable, and there are a range of hikes and cycle routes to explore in the local area.